Learn what works. Start with the Education Hub.

 Because Chicken Keeping Is Self-Care.

-It’s not just mugs and tees—it’s emotional support merch for poultry people.
+It’s not just mugs and tees—it’s emotional support merch for people who LOVE landrace chickens.

 Treat yourself.
 The chickens already did.